valpackett/SwiftCBOR/README.md

 ## Installation

-There are many ways: Swift Package Manager, Carthage, CocoaPods, git submodule...
+There are many ways: Swift Package Manager, CocoaPods, git submodule...

 The CocoaPod is [submitted by contributors](https://github.com/myfreeweb/SwiftCBOR/issues/7), updates can be delayed there.

-Carthage is the recommended dependency manager for Cocoa projects.
+Swift Package Manager is the recommended dependency manager.

 ## Decoding